Powerlearnproject/se-day1-assignment-IvyAdev/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt Engineering involves crafting inputs to AI models in such a way that maximizes the quality and relevance of the AI’s response.
+It’s vital because it helps ensure AI models can interpret and respond appropriately to user queries, especially as AI models become more powerful and widespread.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt: “Tell me about dogs.”
+Improved Prompt: “Can you tell me about the different breeds of dogs and their characteristics?”
+ The improved prompt is specific about what the user wants to know—dog breeds and characteristics—while the vague prompt leaves the AI unsure of the scope of the request.
+Specificity helps the AI provide more relevant and structured responses.